grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-We can clearly see that the method of detecting a token by doing a direct string comparison (it will fail if I pass "AB"), so we probably need to triangulate along this axis to arrive at the implementation:
+We can clearly see that the method is detecting a token by doing a direct string comparison: `input == turnOnToken`.
+This will fail e.g. if I pass `"AB"`, so we probably need to triangulate along this axis to arrive at the correct implementation.
+I won't show the steps here, but the final result of this triangulation would be something like:

 ```csharp